 As academics specializing in the travel, tourism and hospitality (TTH) industry, we have trained and advised dozens of companies in their journey towards sustainable businesses.
 There is so much more sustainability than just the standard greenwashing statements.
 TTH firms are accountable and must take the changes taking place seriously, from Greta Thunberg´s movement to new priorities in the World Economic Forum´s agenda or the ever-growing list of world moguls taking on a leading role in the fight against climate change.
-For that reason, we have identified 10 sustainable tourism trends that will influence business strategies in 2020.
+For that reason, we have identified 10 sustainable tourism trends that will influence business strategies right now.

 Each trend is an opportunity for TTH firms to provide services that align with consumer values, the Sustainability Development Goals agreed by the Member States of the United Nations as part of the Agenda for Sustainable Development in 2030, and the triple-bottom line accounting framework to evaluate business value in a broader perspective that includes social, environmental and financial outcomes.